He Said She Said (Chvrches song): Release

 The band teased new music with multiple cryptic and video diary posts on Instagram throughout the previous week of the track release.
 The track premiered on BBC Radio 1's Future Sounds with Annie Mac.

 Critical reception

 Jem Aswad of Variety described the track as "anti-mansplaining".
 He further commended the synth-heavy sound also noted the solid hooks and "keening" keyboards.
-Margaret Farrell of Flood described the song as a "perfect concoction of shimmery melodies and thorny aggravation."
+Margaret Farrell of Flood Magazine described the song as a "perfect concoction of shimmery melodies and thorny aggravation."
 Tina Benitez-Eves of American Songwriter called it as an "empowerment" track and stated that the track "prods some of the voices that can make a women questions her part in it all", especially in the refrain: "Feel like I'm losing my mind".

 Music video

 The video was released on 22 April 2021.
 It was directed by multi-disciplinary artist Scott Kiernan.
 It featured glitched-out visuals of the band, also a "metaphorical" and "dramatically lit" revolving door throughout the video.
 About the use of revolving door, Kiernan explained that it was a "metaphorical to the circular nature of a manipulative power dynamic, and the looping thoughts that go along with feeling trapped in it."
 He further stated that the door also represented the film developing tank which was portrayed in the video. "[The film developing tank] creates 'a picture' through agitation.
 That agitation can be malevolent, by some controlling, dominating force as in an abusive relationship, or it can be that of a protest – a positive force to reclaim one's agency," he continued.
 Chvrches discovered Kiernan through his short film created for American company Moog Music and were "obsessed" with the aesthetic and story telling.
 They also teased Kiernan as their creative director on the upcoming album.